aferikoglou/ECE-Diploma/README.md

 The used workloads where created using image classification and object detection tasks from the [MLPerf Inference benchmark](https://mlperf.org/inference-overview/) suite.

 Our proposed system creates a workload and feeds it to all our available schedulers.
-Each workload is fed multiple times to our For each workload execution a set of GPU metrics are exported and plotted.
+Each workload is fed multiple times to each scheduler For each workload execution a set of GPU metrics are exported and plotted.
 The execution statistics data for each Job are also exported.
 These data are used for the comparison of our schedulers.

 > The container images that are used can be found in this [Dockerhub account](https://hub.docker.com/search?q=aferikoglou&type=image).